Cavendish River

 The Cavendish River is a river of New Zealand.
 It is one of the southernmost rivers of the country's South Island, flowing south for 15 km to reach Foveaux Strait on the southern coast of Fiordland.
-The river was named in 1882 by John Hay in commemoration of Lord Frederick Cavendish, who earlier that year was murdered in Dublin's Phoenix Park.
+The river was named in 1882 by John Hay in commemoration of Lord Frederick Cavendish, who was murdered in Dublin's Phoenix Park earlier that year.